bmezaris/ViGAT/README.md

 Additionally, the root directory must contain the dataset metadata associated with the dataset:
 * For the FCVID, the root directory must contain a ```materials/``` subdirectory with the official training/test split _FCVID\_VideoName\_TrainTestSplit.txt_ and the video event labels _FCVID\_Label.txt_.
 * For the ActivityNet, the root directory must contain the officials training/val split _actnet\_train\_split.txt_ and _actnet\_val\_split.txt_
-* The the miniKinetics, the root directory must contain the official training/val split.
+* For the miniKinetics 135k or 85k, the root directory must contain the official training/val split.

 ## Training